 ACCOMMODATED EVALUATIONS: late homework will not be accepted.
 Please submit any time before the deadline.
 If there is proper documentation for a missed assignment, then the homework component of the grade will be adjusted accordingly.
 In order to obtain a passing numerical course grade, a student must write a proctored assessment.
-If a student missed the midterm test and accommodation is approved by academic counseling, then a make up test will be given.
+If a student missed the midterm test, then a make up test will be given, if this accommodation is approved by academic counseling.
+For a missed final exam, see below, under "Absences from final examination".